vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 114 commits since the previous release, including 46 fixes.
+More than 122 commits since the previous release, including 50 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Fri Feb 18 02:09:35 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sat Feb 19 02:05:53 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER